What are the Best Cat Breeds for People with Pet Allergies

-For cat lovers who are also suffer from pet allergy, there are certain breeds of cats they may be able take home.
+For cat lovers who are also suffering from a pet allergy, there are certain breeds of cats they may be able to take home.
 These cat breeds are considered hypoallergenic (no such thing) and are known to rarely trigger allergy attacks.

 When the allergen particles enter the body through the nose and the sinuses, they elicit an allergic reaction and symptoms start to show up.
 However, there are breeds that produce less Fel D1, making these cats great choices for people who are suffering from allergies.

 Below are five cat breeds considered by experts to be hypoallergenic.
 Take note that hypoallergenic does not mean non-allergenic.
 These cats may still set off a person’s allergy, but attacks are significantly fewer compared to “regular” cat breeds.

 Balinese cats, also called long-haired Siamese, are known because of their very long hair.
 Because of this characteristic, Balinese cats seem like a dubious candidate for a hypoallergenic cat.
 However, this breed produces less Fel D1 protein than other cat breeds.
 They may not look like it, but they cause fewer allergic reactions.

 If Balinese cats are abundant with hair, Sphynx cats are a hairless breed of cats.
 That is why many people associate it for being hypoallergenic.
 However, being a hairless cat breed does not mean that Sphynx cats are maintenance-free.
 These cats often accumulate gummy buildups of oils on their skin and ears, thus the need for frequent bathing and cleaning.